 Relapse is a process, not an episode.
 Meaning, that your decision to pick up and use again didn’t happen in an instant.
 It’s likely you were thinking about it in different ways for some time.
 By getting back to treatment, therapy, or recovery support meetings, you will be able to see where your relapse came from and how to avoid it in the future.
 Though relapse didn’t happen overnight, sobriety does.
 In fact, it happens in an instant.
 One minute at a time, you have to not pick up.
 It can start right now.

 If you are struggling to get back to recovery, Aurora is here to help.
-Aurora Recovery Center offers a full spectrum of care from medical detox to sober living to help clients grow through recovery.
+Aurora Recovery Center offers a full spectrum of care from medical detox to sober living to help members grow through recovery.
 For more information, call us today at 844-515-STOP.